Statistic Plano Texas National

 Overview of Plano Demographics

-The population in Plano is 288,870, while the population density is 4,030 people per square mile, contrasting with the national average of 91.
-The median age stands at 38.9, with 61% of individuals aged 15 or older being married and 47% having children under 18.
-In terms of household income equality in Plano, 10% of households report a median income below $25,000, while 37% report an income exceeding $150,000.
-The Plano demographics data can provide invaluable insight into the composition, dynamics and needs of urban and rural areas, enabling planners, developers and policymakers to strategize effectively for the promotion of prosperity, equity and well-being for all residents in the area.
+The population of Plano is 297,929, with a population density of 4,157 people per square mile, diverging from the national average of 91.
+The median age is 38.9 and 61% of individuals aged 15 or older are married, while 47% have children under 18.
+As far as income equality in Plano goes, 10% of households have a median income below $25,000, whereas 37% report an income exceeding $150,000.
+The Plano demographics data can provide indispensable insights into the composition, dynamics and needs of cities, towns or even villages, empowering planners, developers and policymakers to devise strategies that foster prosperity, equity and well-being for all residents.

 Plano Racial Demographics & Ethnicity